thunderstroke325/feature-flags-co/FeatureFlagsCo.Docker/README.md

 ## Development on local

-This solution will start all services except api, portal and rabbitmq.
+This solution will start all services except api, portal.

 You can run by following commands:

     cd FeatureFlagsCo.Docker
     docker-compose --profile development up

-If you want to just develop app frontend portal, you can run by following commands:

-    cd FeatureFlagsCo.Docker
-    docker-compose --profile developmentportal up

-This will start all services except portal and rabbitmq.

-If you want to just develop api, you can run by following commands:

-    cd FeatureFlagsCo.Docker
-    docker-compose --profile developmentapi up

-This will start all services except api and rabbitmq.

-After docker compose started, please wait 30-50 secondes untill all services have been successfully etablished.
+After docker compose started, please wait 2-3 minutes untill all services have been successfully etablished.
+RabbitMQ take more times than other services, API services will run after the RabbitMQ started.

 ## Initial values